rancher/docs/content/k3s/latest/en/security/secrets_encryption/_index.md

     k3s secrets-encrypt reencrypt --force --skip
     ```

-### High-Avaliability Secrets Encryption Disable/Enable
+### High-Availability Secrets Encryption Disable/Enable
 After launching a HA cluster with `--secrets-encryption` flags, secrets encryption can be disabled.
 >**Note** While not required, it is recommended that you pick one server node from which to run the `secrets-encrypt` commands.